 | Tableau | 4.5 hours | Python script for Shopify | 91.8% uptime (manual restarts) |

-The verdict: If you’re connecting to the standard SaaS stack (Salesforce, HubSpot, Google Analytics, Shopify, QuickBooks), all three work fine.
-If you’re pulling from niche APIs, legacy databases, or industry-specific tools (healthcare, logistics, manufacturing), Domo’s 1,000+ connectors save dozens of engineering hours.
+For the standard SaaS stack (Salesforce, HubSpot, GA4, Shopify, QuickBooks), all three work fine.
+For niche APIs, legacy databases, or industry-specific tools, Domo’s 1,000+ connectors save dozens of engineering hours.

 Real-Time Data: Domo vs Power BI vs Tableau